sean-m-sullivan/ansiblefest2022_configuration_as_code/task0.md

 If you are using the Workshop, a Workshop project should be available in your VSCode for you to push to the Workshop Gitea server.
 Create the files in this project folder.

+NOTE: If when you click on the Explorer tab that looks like two pieces of paper and you see "Open Folder" click on that.
+In the popup window click windows-workshop/workshop_project/ (full path is: `/home/student/windows-workshop/workshop_project`) then click "ok".
+If prompted select the check box and "Yes, I trust the authors" option.
+You should now see a readme that has a typo saying Welcome to Windows Automation workshop.

 ## Step 1

 Ensure that you have `pre-commit` installed on your machine.
+On the VScode toolbar you should see `Terminal` then in the dropdown select `New Terminal`.

 ```console
 sudo pip3 install --upgrade pip